-Continuing Education (CE) for the Victim Advocacy Training is sponsored by the National Children’s Advocacy Center (NCAC).
-The CE processing fee is $25.00 per person.
-Applications for CE will be available on site.
-You must sign-in and sign-out each day to receive credit.
+Continuing education (CE) for the Victim Advocacy Training is sponsored by the National Children’s Advocacy Center (NCAC).
+The CE processing fee is $50.00 per person.
+Applications for CE will be available during the online registration process.
+You must be connected a minimum of 90% of the time to the virtual meeting to receive credit each day.
 It is the responsibility of participants to check the regulations of their state licensing jurisdictions for continuing education requirements.

 Up to 8.00 contact hours are available per day.
 Continuing education is awarded on a daily basis, with daily attendance required.
 Partial daily credit is not offered.